GeraldRyan/scripts/Mac/README.md

 **git cp -h** is help.

 **git cp** with no flags prompts user for commit message and branch to push.

-**git cp -m "foo"** commits with given message
+**git cp -m "foo"** commits with given message.
-**git cp -d** pushes to 'default' branch, which is currently checked out branch **git cp -d -m "bar"** e.g. does it all as one-liner
+**git cp -d** pushes to 'default' branch, which is currently checked out branch
+**git cp -d -m "bar"** e.g. does it all as one-liner

 It seems to work for new branches even without setting upstream.